tgorka/angular-goodfellas/README.md

 ## Install

-Copy angular-utilities.min.js into your static js file directory.
+Copy angular-goodfellas.min.js into your static js file directory.
 Load the script in your html head part.

-Add 'ngUtilities' into your angular module dependencies ex.
+Add 'ngGoodfellas' into your angular module dependencies ex.

-angular.module('yourApp', ['ngUtilities'])
+angular.module('yourApp', ['ngGoodfellas'])

 ## List of filters